wely/DevCamp/HOL/dotnet/11-IoT/README.md

 1. If everything worked well, the bot was successfully created and you will receive a message with a token which is used to access the HTTP API.
 The token is needed in the following steps.

-In the following steps you will add the Universal Telegram Bot Library to your Arduino project and extend it with the ability to read the amount of incidents in Telegram.
-The Arduino device can send the incident count to your Telegram app using the Telegram bot and you can create a command which will trigger the bot to send you a message with the desired information.
+In the following steps you will add the Universal Telegram Bot Library to your Arduino project and extend it with the ability to read the amount of incidents using Telegram.
+The Arduino device can send the incident count to your Telegram app using the Telegram bot and you will create a command which will trigger the bot to send you a message with the desired information.

 7. Go to https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot and download the library as zip file.